 Which conferences are you attending this year?

 Have you had any experience with Product X and how was that experience?
 (Ask open as opposed to closed questions to stimulate conversation from the KOL).
+More details on how to ask questions can be found here.

 What are the specific clinical guidelines that guide your decision making for disease Y?